-- English for Speakers of Other Languages (ESOL) Certificate - Physical Education Certificate - Special Education Certificate - Post-Master's Nursing Education Certificate
+- English for Speakers of Other Languages (ESOL) Certificate

+- Physical Education Certificate

+- Reading Intervention Certificate

+- School Counseling Certificate

+- Special Education Certificate

+- Certificate in School Counseling

 Coursework in the Clinical Mental Health Counseling Program, School Counseling Program, and Education programs is completed onsite with classes offered in the evenings and online.
 Classes are small, discussion-oriented, and presented from a Christian perspective.
-Practica and internship experiences, in addition to coursework, are part of the counseling programs.
+Practica and internship experiences, in addition to coursework, are part of the counseling and education programs.